bengarrett/dupers/docs/README.md

 Due to the nature of duplicate file checking, several unrelated issues can significantly affect duper's performance.

+#### Hardware and the Operating System

+With its constant opening and reading of files, hardware directly affects dupers' performance, both CPU used and the read/write speed of the hard drive.
+Fast multithreaded CPUs and SSD drives help here.

+Recent changes to modern operating systems harm dupers.
+Nowadays, terminal and command prompt applications receive 25-35% of the available CPU resources.

+You can improve this by adjusting the process priority of dupers in your operating system's activity/system processes tool, but it may not give the desired effect.

 #### Live status and command flags

 The terminal and command prompt apps are not designed for the rapid display of live text and can introduce a significant performance hit to dupers when processing large tasks.
 An easy fix is to use the `-quiet` flag with the duper commands.